-- See Nora Freeman Engstrom & Amos Espeland, Lone Pine Orders: A Critical Examination and Empirical Analysis, 168 U. PA.
-L. REV. ONLINE (forthcoming 2019) (manuscript on file with author). - 7.
-Many judges have voiced concerns about, as one put it, the "untethered use of the Lone Pine process."
+See Nora Freeman Engstrom & Amos Espeland, Lone Pine Orders: A Critical Examination and Empirical Analysis, 168 U. PA.
+L. REV. ONLINE (forthcoming 2019) (manuscript on file with author).

+7. Many judges have voiced concerns about, as one put it, the "untethered use of the Lone Pine process."
 In re Digitek Prods.
 Liab.
 Litig., 264 F.R.D.
 249, 257 (S.D.
 W. Va.
 2010).
 However, few commentators have offered critiques.
 The primary exceptions are two thoughtful student notes: John T. Burnett, Note, Lone Pine Orders: A Wolf in Sheep's Clothing for Environmental and Toxic Tort Litigation, 14 J. LAND USE & ENVTL.
 L. 53 (2018); and Michelle Sliwinski, Note, Addressing the Fissures in Causation Claims: A Case Against the Use of Lone Pine Orders as Procedural Hurdles in Hydraulic Fracturing Litigation, 7 GEO.
 WASH.
 J. ENERGY & ENVTL.
-L. 77 (2016). - 8.
-For the uninitiated, 28 U.S.C. § 1407 (2018) authorizes the Judicial Panel on Multidistrict Litigation to transfer like cases from all federal courts to one "transferee" judge for pretrial processing.
+L. 77 (2016).

-1991, MDLs accounted for only about 1 percent of pending civil cases.
+Once second fiddle to Rule 23 class actions, MDLs-invented in 1968 and authorized by 28 U.S.C. § 1407-are enjoying their star turn.
+As recently as 1991, MDLs accounted for only about 1 percent of pending civil cases.
 Now, that figure has swelled to 37 percent, and mass-tort MDLs, the site of Lone Pine activity, comprise a staggering 95 percent of that total and encompass some 124,000 individual lawsuits.
-10